 3. Launder clothing before placing them in storage.

 If you do plan to store clothes in the attic or basement, launder them beforehand.
-Larry Motes, Director of Operations at Gregory and Board Certified Entomologist, recommends having clothes dry-cleaned before long term storage because the cleaners wrap clothes in individual bags.
+A certified Gregory entomologist recommends having clothes dry-cleaned before long term storage because the cleaners wrap clothes in individual bags.
 If you were to have a moth infestation, having clothes individually wrapped will decrease damages.
-Motes also recommended clothes or pieces with sentimental value be kept in a garment bag and checked regularly for signs of moths.
+Our entomologist also recommended clothes or pieces with sentimental value be kept in a garment bag and checked regularly for signs of moths.
 You should be especially mindful of clothes with natural fibers such as wool, cotton and animal hair.
 Moth larvae are drawn to these organic, natural fibers as a food source.

 4. Inspect boxes before you pull them from the attic.